Focus Groups Definition:

 They help the company to grow as they are sort of critics who tell what is good and what is right for the company by forming their own ideas and correcting the wrong ones.

 Every company has their own focus groups and they have a greater role to play in the company.
-Mentioned below are few features, disadvantages and advantages of focus groups.
+Mentioned below are a few features, advantages and disadvantages of focus groups

 Features of the Focus Groups:

 The focus groups are considered vital as they help the company in providing the feedback for the new things introduced in the company.
 Also they assist in providing the feedback for those particular products or the services.

 The focus groups include all the professional and experienced people of the company.
 This is one of the features of the focus groups as the experienced ones can only help in making right decisions for the company.

 The focus groups are a kind of interview conducted by the experienced and professional moderators among the groups of participants and the respondents.

 The interviews are conducted in form of a panel and group discussions are held.
 The discussions on the important topic are done by the experts in the focus groups.

 The focus groups are though collaboration of experienced and intelligent people but they are unstructured.
 This means the focus groups are naturally formed and do not have any particular form of format to form.

 Neither do they have any set rules and regulations for the formation of the groups in the company.

 5. Natural form of groups: